tardate/blog.tardate.com/_posts/2025-10-21-after-pivotal-tracker.md

 ### Other Planning Solutions

-These never aimed to act or replace PT directly, and none offered any migration support from PT.
+For a while I did consider whether I really wanted a PT replacement, or would be better served by something different.

-For a while I did consider if I really wanted a PT replacement or would prefer to try something different.
+These never aimed to replace PT directly, and none offered any migration support from PT.

-NB: this is not an exhaustive list of tools by any stretch, and I excluded all the more traditional project management tools.
+It is not an exhaustive list of tools by any stretch, and I excluded all the more traditional project management tools.

 * [ClickUp](https://clickup.com/)
     * Didn’t like it.